 One consideration when either selling or buying Texas ranchland is that many of the ranches are located outside the jurisdiction of a municipality.
 If you are constructing improvements such as a home outside of the city limits, you are often not under the same scrutiny with regard to building inspections and code compliance as you would be inside the city limits.
-Fewer inspections won’t normally translate to higher compliance to code requirements.
-Considering this, and depending on the quality controls of the builder who constructed the improvements, it’s evident that inspections related to ranch properties is very important.
+Fewer inspections won't normally translate to higher compliance with code requirements.
+Considering this, and depending on the quality controls of the builder who constructed the improvements, it's evident that inspections related to ranch properties are very important.

 Choosing an Inspector

-Environmental Issues and things to consider when purchasing a ranch
+Environmental issues and things to consider when purchasing a ranch

-Arborists and Tree Inspections
+Arborists and tree inspections

 Another inspection to be considered when buying a ranch in Texas is a tree inspection by an arborist.
 There are many areas within Texas and, frankly, all other states that are experiencing problems with particular tree diseases, one of which is Oak Wilt.
 Trees within certain areas in certain counties seem to be experiencing more significant Oak Wilt than others, although it can be found practically in every county in Texas.
 Other issues other than Oak Wilt can affect trees on many ranches that are similar to the symptoms seen in oak wilt caused by drought conditions.
 As a buyer of a Texas ranch, you want to make an educated and sound decision in your buying endeavor, so if there is any indication of tree problems on the ranch you are considering, consideration should be given to further investigation.
 Often a ranch may have some oak wilt, but it doesn't necessarily mean that all the trees will succumb to the disease as many species are more immune, and other measures can be taken.
 Discussions with an expert can inform you and avoid any surprises later.